grab/engineering-blog/_posts/2023-03-01-securing-gitops-pipeline.md

   </figure>
 </div>

 In Fig. 9, our configuration is set to a file called **khone-gitlab-ci.yml** residing in the **khone-admin** repository under the **snd** group and under a branch named **ci-test**.
-With this approach, we can test our pipeline config without having to merge it to master branch which affects the main Khone repository.
+With this approach, we can test our pipeline config without having to merge it to master branch that affects the main Khone repository.
 As a security measure, we only allow users within a certain GitLab group to push changes to this branch.

 #### Pipeline scripts